 Held at the Family Center - 2775 Boardwalk Dr., room D108

-Lottery for Summer 2013 will be held on Tuesday, May 14, 2013 after 4 p.m.
-Evening option for summer!!
-The lottery form is available for download now.
+Lottery for Spring 2015 will be held on Tuesday, February 10, 2015 after 4 p.m.
+The lottery form will be available for download in late January.

-Please note: If you have not yet participted with First Steps you are not able to turn in a lottery form because you have not attended an orientation.
+Please note: Only families already participating in other classes with First Steps may turn in a lottery form.
+New families need to attend an orientation and join one of our other classes first.
 If you want to participate in Music Together now, please check out Hand in Hand Music or Robinsongs for Kids.
 They provide only Music Together classes.
-We are a comprehensive program that is fortunate to offer 5 classes each session.
+We are a comprehensive program that is offering 5 classes each session.

-Current Families: Are you planning to participate and use the sliding fee scale?
+Current Families: Please see below for details of the fees.
+Are you planning to participate and use the sliding fee scale?
 That's great and you must apply for a scholarship through Rec&Ed first.
 It takes 10 days to process so apply now.
 I cannot accept your lottery form without the full class fee unless you have successfully applied for a scholarship.
-All families pay the material fee for the session even if you have the materials from 3 years ago.

 What is Music Together®?